 Terms & Conditions

-3. Our system requires that the required deposit be made at the time an application is completed.
-We require a $400 deposit per camper and accept Visa or Mastercard.
+3. At time of registration we require a $500 deposit per camper and accept Visa or Mastercard.

 4. The application process includes a Family Information Form and a Payment Information Form must be completed in full, signed and dated, and accompanied by the deposit and balance of fees.
-Space is limited and applications will be accepted in the order they are received in the camp office.
-In order to ensure the utmost accuracy when processing applications, we prefer that forms be filled out online, via mail, courier or in person, rather than by fax.
+Space is limited and applications will be accepted in the order they are received.

 5. Parents agree that BVG can collect, use, disclose and retain personal information as set out in The BVG Privacy Pledge.
 BVG’s Privacy Pledge and your consent apply to all the personal and financial information provided.

 6. The Director reserves the right to refuse enrolment to a camper or family if, in her opinion, it is in the best interest of the camp.

 7. Campers will not be admitted to camp until the balance of fees is paid for the specific period.
 Please choose one of the following methods of payment: (a) A deposit with the balance being charged May 1, 2021 (b) A deposit and monthly payments by credit card Visa, through May 15, 2021. (c) Payment in full.
 (Fees for campers registered after May 1st must be paid in full upon registration.)

 8. Camp fees include door-to-door transportation within our stated boundaries.
 Pick-ups outside of our boundaries may be able to be arranged and may require additional fees.
 Our fees also include lunches and snacks, BVG knap sack, cook-outs, barbecues, and the regular camp program.
 Day Camp fees are not subject to H.S.T.